What is the cost of the Bloom program?

 No. Intake fees secure the date your daughter is scheduled to come into the program.
 In the event something comes up that prevents your daughter from arriving on her scheduled date, we may schedule a different date for her intake and apply that fee to the new date.
 If a new date is NOT scheduled, this fee is forfeited.
 Reapplication and rescheduling will require a new Intake fee payment unless it has been agreed to otherwise.

 Paid Tuition fees are nonrefundable.
-Upon Intake, the initial payment of $5,000 is due.
+Upon Intake, the initial tuition payment is due.
 Should your daughter make the decision to run from the program or you decide to remove her from the program, except in the event of a medical emergency, you will NOT be issued a refund.
 You will NOT, however, be responsible for the payment of any additional funds.

 What do you mean by ‘faith-based’?